THE LAST WORD

 Third and Final Installment of Quentin Crisps Autobiography

 Published on November 21, 2017 by MB Books

 The Last Word Follows The Naked Civil Servant and How To Become A Virgin

 Click here for info on November 24-16, 2017 book launch and photography exhibit!

 On October 16, 2017, MB Books, LLC, (MB Books) announced that the third and final installment of Quentin Crisps autobiography, The Last Word (formerly titled Dusty Answers), would be published worldwide on November 21, 2017.
 The publication date coincides with the eighteen-year anniversary of Crisps passing, which occurred on November 21, 1999.
-The Last Word is now available in softcover and as an e-book, exclusively on Amazon.
+The Last Word is now available in softcover and as an e-book on Amazon and Barnes & Noble.

 The Last Word was written by Crisp with the help of his best friend, Phillip Ward, who tape-recorded and later transcribed Quentins words between 1997-1999.
 Upon his death, Quentin left the rights and responsibility to publish The Last Word to Phillip, who later enlisted former Pink News features writer Laurence Watts to help edit the resulting manuscript.